IR105, 2nd Quarter 2001

 “ …a scientific analysis of competition is possible only if we can grasp the inner nature of capital, just as the apparent motions of the heavenly bodies are intelligible only to someone who is acquainted with their real motions, which are not perceptible to the senses” (ibid.).

-b) Marx’s Reproduction Schemes, the Crisis and the Falling Rate of Profittc "b) Marx’s Reproduction Schemes, the Crisis and the Falling Rate of Profit"
+b) Marx’s Reproduction Schemes, the Crisis and the Falling Rate of Profit

 In his reproduction schemes Marx merely intends to show the reproduction of total capital in its fundamental form; they lay “no claim to presenting a picture of concrete capitalist reality” (H. Grossmann, quoted in Paul Mattick, ‘Luxemburg versus Lenin’, Anti-Bolshevik Communism, Merlin Press, London (1978), p.37).